The Friends of West Norwood Cemetery

 Norwood and the Boer War

-Peter Hodgkinson and John Clarke are now moving their attention to commemorations of soldiers who died during the Anglo-Boer War (1899-1902).
+Peter Hodgkinson and John Clarke have researched commemorations of soldiers and others who died during the Anglo-Boer War (1899-1902).
 See the separate page which gives further details of this project.

 Norwood and the Second World War